 EZ-Link Card or Singapore Tourist Pass

 An EZ-Link card is how the locals typically access the MRT.
-It is the best option for travelers who are visiting for more than 3 days, or who are considering returning to Singapore in the near future.
+It is the best option for travelers visiting for more than 3 days or considering returning to Singapore soon.

-The EZ-Link card is a simple stored-value card which you can purchase at most MRT Stations or any 7-Eleven Store in Singapore.
-The card itself will cost you $5 SGD, but it will come loaded with either $5 SGD or $7 SGD so the total cost is either $10 SGD or $12 SGD.
+The EZ-Link card is a simple stored-value card you can purchase at most MRT Stations or any 7-Eleven Store in Singapore.
+The card itself will cost you SGD 5, but it will come loaded with either SGD 5 or SGD 7, so the total cost is SGD 10 or SGD 12.
 It depends on where you purchase it.

-Fares vary depending on how far you are traveling but sit between $0.83 SGD and $2.08 SGD per trip.
-I’ve found that most trips are around $1 SGD which makes using the MRT in Singapore an incredibly cheap and efficient way to get around.
+Fares vary depending on how far you travel but sit between SGD 0.83 and SGD 2.08 per trip.
+I’ve found that most trips are around SGD 1, which makes using the MRT in Singapore an incredibly cheap and efficient way to get around.

 There are 5 main MRT lines in Singapore spanning 199km throughout the city.
 It will be impossible to learn which line goes where when you’re visiting for a short stay, so the best way to get around is to use Google Maps.

-Google Maps will tell you the route you need to take, which line to use and how to get to the MRT station.
-When you arrive at an MRT station you will see a visualization of the lines with the stops marked out.
+Google Maps will tell you the route you need to take, which line to use, and how to get to the MRT station.
+When you arrive at an MRT station, you will visualize the lines with the stops marked out.
 Double-check your destination is on one of these lines and ensure you get on the correct train.

 Roughly, all lines go through the inner city of Singapore, whether it’s stopping in Clarke Quay or near City Hall.
 Choosing the right lines can save you a lot of time, but in the end, you’ll generally find your way to your destination fairly easily.

 The bus system exists in Singapore to fill in the gaps in the MRT lines.
-Trains can’t go everywhere so the buses help people travel to areas which are not connected to MRT lines or to help transport people to the MRT stations.
+Trains can’t go everywhere, so the buses help people travel to areas not connected to MRT lines or help transport people to the MRT stations.

-The buses in Singapore are comfortable with good seats and air-con – which is absolutely essential in Singapore’s heat.
+The buses in Singapore are comfortable with good seats and air-con, which is essential in Singapore’s heat.

-Fares are similar to the MRT, at around $1 SGD depending how far you travel.
+Fares are similar to the MRT, at around SGD 1, depending on how far you travel.
 You get on with your EZ-Link card or Singapore Tourist Pass.
-Alternatively, you can pay by cash with the exact change or with a foreign-issued contactless Mastercard or Visa.
+Alternatively, you can pay by cash with the exact change or a foreign-issued contactless Mastercard or Visa.

-With a very small total land area, a lot of the main attractions, shopping centers and things to do in Singapore are concentrated within the city center.
+With a tiny total land area, many of the main attractions, shopping centers, and things to do in Singapore are concentrated within the city center.
 This makes Singapore incredibly walkable, especially if you stay in the city.